eslint-functional/eslint-plugin-functional/docs/rules/functional-parameters.md

-# Enforce Functional Parameter (functional-parameter)
+# Enforce Functional Parameter (functional-parameters)

 Disallow use of rest parameters, the `arguments` keyword and enforces that function take a lease 1 parameter.